 Junior Varsity Head Coach

-Brian brings 20 years of coaching experience to the basketball program.
-Coach Witherspoon led Evergreen High School to a district championship in 2013 and has mentored numerous players into the collegiate ranks during his five year tenure with the Plainsmen.
-Prior to the Evergreen High School, Brian assisted at Clark College for eight years and helped the Penguins to the NWAACC Western Division Championship in 2012.
-Coach Spoon currently serves as a counselor for Camas High School and enjoys contributing to the basketball program because it provides another avenue to serve as a positive role model for young men and encourage them to pursue excellence in their lives.
+Coach Witherspoon brings 23 years of coaching experience to the basketball program.
+He led Evergreen High School to a district championship in 2013 and has mentored numerous players into the collegiate ranks during his five year tenure with the Plainsmen.
+Prior to Evergreen High School, Brian assisted at Clark College for eight years and helped the Penguins to the NWAACC Western Division Championship in 2012.
+Coach Spoon began his coaching journey at Portland Community College under his former coach Donald Dixon.
+He currently serves as a counselor for Camas High School and has coached the JV program for 4 seasons and is in his 6th year with the Papermaker basketball program.
+Brian enjoys contributing to the basketball program because it provides another avenue to serve as a positive role model for young men and encourage them to pursue excellence in their lives.

 Freshman Head Coach

-Coach Farland grew up competing in a number of sports in Longview, WA.
-He played varsity basketball at R.A.
+Coach Farland grew up competing in several sports in Longview, WA where he played varsity basketball at R.A.
 Long HS, graduating in 1994.
 He earned college degrees from The University of Portland (’98) and Washington State University (’02) focusing his studies in English, music, history, and secondary education.
-The 2019-20 school year is his 21st year teaching English in Camas where he continues to lead courses in 9th grade Pre AP English, 11th grade AP Language and Comp, and English 12.
-Coach Farland has been with the Camas boys basketball program for 11 seasons, coaching the freshman squad and assisting the varsity basketball team.
-Hobbies include being a fantasy sports nerd, traveling as much as possible, following the Blazers, Seahawks, and Mariners, and supporting his children in their activities: school, sports, music, and church.
-Joe’s family includes Eleanor, his lovely and patient wife of 18 years, their daughter Lucy, an 8th grader at Liberty Middle School, and twin boys, Noah and Jesse, 3rd graders at Helen Baller Elementary.
+This is his 24th year teaching English in Camas where he typically leads courses in 9th grade Honors English and 11th grade AP Language and Comp.
+This is Coach Farland’s 14th season coaching the Camas freshman squad and assisting the varsity basketball team.
+Hobbies include being a fantasy sports nerd, traveling as much as possible, following the Blazers, Seahawks, and Mariners, and supporting his children in their activities: school, music, theater, sports, and church.
+Joe and his amazing wife Eleanor, a music teacher at Helen Baller Elementary, will celebrate their 20th anniversary this February.
+Their daughter Lucy is a CHS junior who puts much of her energy into vocal music and theater, and twin boys Noah and Jesse are 6th graders at Helen Baller who love playing basketball, football, and baseball.